redeclipse/oldsvnre/data/sounds/sfx/readme.txt

-All sounds in this directory are original works by Quinton "quin" Reeves and Alex "blackshoe" Anguix

-Files in this directory are released under the Creative Commons license:
+All sounds in this directory are original works by Quinton "quin" Reeves, Alex "blackshoe" Anguix and Derek "JoJo" Stegall Files in this directory are released under the Creative Commons license:

     Attribution-ShareAlike 3.0